26 Amazing Hidden Gems in Rome You Won’t Find in a Guidebook

 11. Torre Argentina (Cat Sanctuary)

 Not far from the Patheon is the location where Caesar was murdered.
 While new for most people, this isn’t the most ‘hidden’ sight on our list, but Torre Argentina is unusual enough not to be missed.
 It’s now an excavation site to admire the old Rome – though visitors are not (yet!) allowed to enter the grounds, there are numerous signs with info for the history buffs.
-However, our favorite part is the area used as a cat sanctuary for strays.
-There are 140+ cats roaming between the ruins and nearly all are adoptable.
-Visit the sanctuary for cuddles and buy little souvenirs to help with funding.
-The ruins are scheduled to open in 2021.

 Address: Largo di Torre Argentina, 00186 Roma RM